owlbarn/tutorial/book/introduction/README.md

 The fundamental difference between these two programming paradigms lies the underlying model of computation.
 The imperative one is based on the Alan Turing model.
 In their book *Alan Turing: His Work and Impact*, S. Barry Cooper and J. Van Leeuwen said that "computability via Turing machines gave rise to imperative programming".
 On the other hand, functional programming evolves from the *lambda calculus*, a formal system of computation built from function application.
 Lambda Calculus was invented by Alonzo Church in the 1930s, and it was meant to be a formal mathematical logic systems, instead of programming language.
-Actually, it was not until the programming language was invented that the relationship between these two is revealed.
+Actually, it was not until the programming language was invented that the relationship between these two were revealed.
 Turing himself proved that the lambda calculus is Turing complete.
 (Fun fact: Turing is the student of Church.)
 We can say that the Lambda calculus is the basis of all functional programming languages.